Alamo, California

-Alamo (Spanish: Álamo; meaning "Poplar tree") is an unincorporated community and census-designated place (CDP) in Contra Costa County, California, in the United States.
+Alamo (Spanish: Álamo; meaning "poplar tree") is an unincorporated community and census-designated place (CDP) in Contra Costa County, California, in the United States.
 It is a suburb located in the San Francisco Bay Area's East Bay region, approximately 28 mi east of San Francisco.
-Alamo is equidistant between the city of Walnut Creek and the incorporated town of Danville.
-As of the 2010 census, the population was 14,750.
+Alamo is equidistant from the city of Walnut Creek and the incorporated town of Danville.
+As of the 2020 census, the population was 15,314.

 Police services are provided by the Contra Costa County Office of the Sheriff.
 Fire and EMS services are provided by the San Ramon Valley Fire Protection District.